yasirkula/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: How dare a bug exist in my plugin, let's get rid of it together!
+about: How dare a bug exists in my plugin, let's get rid of it!
 title: ''
 labels: bug
 assignees: ''